dergigi/dergigi.github.io/bitcoin/resources.md

 - [Why It’s Hard to “Get” Bitcoin][blockchain-spectrum] by Dhruv Bansal
 - [Why Blockchain is Hard][blockchain-is-hard] by Jimmy Song

-Shameless plug: I explore the multi-disciplinary nature of Bitcoin at [21lessons.com].
+I explore the multi-disciplinary nature of Bitcoin at [21lessons.com].

 [21lessons.com]: http://21lessons.com